madgik/exareme2/kubernetes/DevDeployment.md

 ```

 3. After the nodes are started, you need to taint them properly:
-<br /><br />The following 2 sets of commands taint and label the master (kubernetes) nodes.
-Both command sets, taint and label the same node (master kubernetes node), referenced with diffent name due to `kind` naming the nodes differently from time to time.
+<br /><br />The following 2 sets of commands taint and label the master (kubernetes) node.
+Both command sets, taint and label the same node (master kubernetes node), referenced with different name due to `kind` naming the nodes differently from time to time.

 <br />Run command set 1:
 ```